-Hello from the Make Birth Better Network.
+Hello from our friends at the Make Birth Better Network.
 At heart our main aim is to reduce the prevalence of birth trauma.
 We are a new group of parents, professionals and peers working together to try to improve the maternity journey for everyone.

 Make Birth Better was founded by Consultant Perinatal Psychiatrist Dr Rebecca Moore and Perinatal Clinical Psychologist Dr Emma Svanberg.
 The Network brings together many voices to offer support and information to families and professionals and campaign for change.